rigdev/rig/docs/docs/api/config/v1alpha1.md

-Extension is an typed (through schema) expansion of an resource, that allows assigned extended custom behavior through plugins.
+Extension is a typed (through JSON Schema) expansion of a Platform resource, that allows extending the default customization.

 _Appears in:_
 - [PlatformConfig](#platformconfig)